bondy-io/bondy_docs/docs/about/community.md

 ::::::

 ## How to contribute
-We are always very happy to have contributions fro the community.
+We are always very happy to have contributions from the community.
 If you are planning on contributing to the project please carefully read the [Contributors](/about/contributors) section.

 :::::: columns buttons
 :::: column 2